ploigos/ploigos-step-runner/README.md

 A workflow runner is a Continuous Integration (CI) tool that execute pipelines.
 Common workflow runners are Jenkins, Tekton, GitHub Actions, and GitLab CI.

-> What do I do if I want to use a tool that PSR doesn't have an implementer for?
+> What if I want to use a tool that PSR doesn't have an step implementer for?

 Each PSR step has a corresponding *step_implementer* Python module under [src/ploigos_step_runner/step_implementers](src/ploigos_step_runner/step_implementers).
-If you need to use a tool that PSR does not have a step implementer for you will need to create one.
+If you need to use a tool that PSR does not have a step implementer for, you will need to create one.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on creating step implementers.